 Guide to Recertification - My PD and Work Practice Logbooks

-An important part of certification is the recertification process.
+An important part of certification is recertification.
 NAATI practitioners are required to recertify every three years, in order to remain certified as a translating or interpreting professional.

-Recertification requires practitioners to complete professional development logbooks and a work practice record.
-This will help you keep track of the training you have completed and the work you have undertaken as a professional translator or interpreter.
+Translators and interpreters must complete professional development logbooks and a work practice record every three years.
+This will help you keep track of the training you have completed and the work you have undertaken in your profession.
 It is also how NAATI is able to confirm that you, as a practitioner, have met the professional development and work activity requirements to recertify.